OndrejValla/TALENTED-PEOPLE/README.md

 | Action |
 |--------|
 Portfolios displayed in two categories Photographers and Models.
+Each portfolio card can be clicked on to open separate page with more informations of each portfolio.

 | Expected Result |
 |-----------------|
 All portfolios displaying to all users, regardless of being logged in or registered.
+Users are able to open each portfolio by clicking on it and see more information about selected photographer or model.
+If creator of the portfolio profile filled in all input fields, users are able to also see three additional images.

 | Actual Result |
 |---------------|